“You’ve Got To Be Prepared To Accept The Consequences Of Being Honest.”

 January 11, 2021

-For the next installment of our interview series with top leaders in the talent and learning field, we spoke with our colleague, Joe Laymon, who has deep HR experience in leadership role at Chevron, Ford Motor Company and Xerox.
-He shared his key lessons with me and Adam Bryant, managing director at The ExCo Group.
+For the next installment of our interview series with top leaders in the talent and learning field, we spoke with our colleague, Joe Laymon, who has deep HR experience in leadership rosle at Chevron, Ford Motor Company and Xerox.
+He shared his key lessons with The ExCo Group’s David Reimer and Adam Bryant.

 Reimer: What drew you to the field of HR?

 Laymon: It starts with watching what happened to my father.
 He was the lead supervisor at a white-owned sawmill.
 But then the sawmill closed and he had trouble getting another job.
 The next big employer near us was a cotton mill.
 Every Saturday, he would drive with me and my brothers to the mill, where he would line up to see if he could get work.
 We’d get there early, and there were two lines— one with white applicants and one with Black and Chickasaw Indian applicants.

 The mill always picked more white men, and for more than two years, my father never got picked.
 My mother would beg him not to take us with him because she didn’t want us seeing our father as a failure.
 But he wanted us to know what racism is.

 The reason I was drawn to human resources is because the person who chose the men in those lines came out of a trailer that had “Personnel Office” above the door.
 I thought he must be the most powerful man in the world.
 He could sit there and make and break families.
 He controlled the pool of workers.

 You have to practice what you preach.

 I later thought that if someone could allow me someday to lead HR for them, then within a reasonable period of time I could change who was in the workforce, how they performed and how they were paid because I would control the pool.
 And the pool would always have only capable, competent, experienced, diverse talent.